Did you know there’s an easy way to change your Chromebook’s resolution?

 - Pressing the “-” key will make the screen “smaller” and zooms you out.
 (It makes the resolution higher.)

-Toggle between them instantly
+You can also toggle between them instantly

 So you can switch between them and toggle it to your liking.
 If you’re doing sensitive work, you can now adjust it at any time you want in whatever app you’re currently working with.